 Lupus – Cloudy urine can also be a sign of lupus, an autoimmune disease that mostly affects women.
 While there isn’t a cure for lupus, the condition can be managed effectively with medication when diagnosed early.

-The frequency with which you need to urinate, whether too often or not often enough, also leaves clues about potential underlying medical condition.
+The frequency with which you need to urinate, whether too often or not often enough, also leaves clues about a potential underlying medical condition.

 If there has been a recent increase in the number of times you use the restroom, you should consult with your urologist to rule out the following: